 This book takes the four gospels and places them before you as a single story, so that you can see all that was written about the events that happened during Jesus’ life, death, and resurrection.
 Much of this commentary is designed to be of great encouragement to the reader, such as chapter 227:

 “In our life, there will be many times when we will not really understand the plans of God at a particular moment.
 As we experience loss, hurt, abandonment, betrayal, sickness, financial stress, or terrible conflicts in our relationships, we will ask: “How is this your plan for me, Lord?”

 When these moments arrive, as they must for every person, we should think on Jesus and remind ourselves how much He suffered for us.
-We should look back to the cross; to that moment when Jesus demonstrated, in real, practical terms; how far the love of God will go in meeting our needs.
+We should look back to the cross; that moment when Jesus demonstrated, in real, practical terms; how far the love of God will go in meeting our needs.
 The fact that Jesus was willing to leave heaven, live as a man, allow evil men to put Him to death–all to make our redemption possible; should remind us that God does love us.
-On that final day of Jesus’ life, He gave all that He had; His very life, to demonstrate once and for all, that God was willing to give all that He had to save us.”
+On that final day of Jesus’ life, He gave all that He had; His very life, to demonstrate once and for all, that God really does love us.”